proinsias/an-independent-mind/docs/Books/Humble Pi.md

 ---

+Only if you push exactly at the rate that matches when the child is directly in front of you and starting their descent will you achieve success.
+When the timing of your effort matches the frequency the swing is moving at, each push adds a little more energy into the system.
+This will build up with each push until the child is moving too fast to easily inhale and their screaming will finally cease. — location: [510](kindle://book?action=open&asin=B07R8QSXYB&location=510) ^ref-59436

+---
 The British Empire was all about trains, and British engineers prided themselves on their stiff upper bridges. — location: [593](kindle://book?action=open&asin=B07R8QSXYB&location=593) ^ref-39212

 ---